Sergiovan/nn/README.md

 Check .spec for a raw overview of how the language looks like.

+Check other for syntax highlighting for N++ and VS Code.

+Check examples for .nn and .nna examples.

 ## Progress
 * Spec: Ongoing.
   * Syntax: Mostly done.